 Taking out the trash should be simple, for everyone.

-We have a signed proposal with all 15 of our current haulers.
+We have a signed contract with St. Paul Haulers, LLC., a consortium of all of our current haulers.

 - All current, local and small haulers will provide service

 - Consistent, and high quality customer service throughout the city

 - Large item collection is included for all households

 - This includes: 2 or 3 bulky items (appliances, mattresses, electronics, furniture, etc.) per a year depending on your cart size and holiday tree collection

 - Should result in a reduction in illegal dumping

 - Less truck traffic – 1 hauler will be providing service to each neighborhood

 - Resulting in less noise and air pollution and safer alleys